ember-learn/guides-source/guides/release/components/built-in-components.md

 Checkboxes are a special input type.
-If you want to dispatch an action on a certain [event](https://api.emberjs.com/ember/release/classes/Component#event-handler-methods), you will always need to either define the event name in camelCase format (e.g. `@keyDown`, see Application.customEvents), or use an `on` helper with the [Web-API event name](https://developer.mozilla.org/en-US/docs/Web/API/Document/keydown_event) (e.g. `on 'keydown'`):
+If you want to dispatch an action on a certain [event](https://api.emberjs.com/ember/release/classes/Component#event-handler-methods), you will always need to either define the event name in camelCase format (e.g. `@keyDown`), or use an `on` helper with the [Web-API event name](https://developer.mozilla.org/en-US/docs/Web/API/Document/keydown_event) (e.g. `on 'keydown'`):

 ```handlebars